Shaping Vancouver 2018: Conversation 1

 We all know about the atrocities felt by the First Nations; for the Fairmont Building, do two wrongs make a right?
 If they knocked down the building, would this address the trauma?

 Julia asked whether it was wrong to knock down the building – under whose cultural values is this negative?
 This comes down to using a values-based approach and engaging with a multiplicity of values.
-Bill added that a values-based approach is considered progressive; in the English Heritage document, heritage is viewed as community benefit, which brings more questions about what is wrong and what is right.
+Bill added that a values-based approach is considered progressive; in the Historic England conservation principles, policies and guidance document, heritage is viewed as community and social benefit, which brings more questions about what is wrong and what is right.

 The burden of reconciliation has largely been placed on indigenous peoples – what do you think are proactive steps that settlers and those who have profited of the system can create a safer environment for FN to feel safe and supported to talk about their experiences?